K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 ##### <div id='3-2-4-4-4'/> 3.2.4.4.4.
 Add Quality Gate Conditions
 1. Check the additional conditions that can set the conditions for passing the Job test from the quality gate dashboard.
 The user can add conditions and set criteria.
 ![174]
-2. Based on the criterias, if the test result meets the standard score, it may pass.
+2. Based on the criteria, if the test result meets the standard score, it may pass.
 ![175]
-3. Refer to ‘Default-QualityGate’ which is the default standard set for quality gate as of the moment.
+3. Refer to ‘Default-QualityGate’ which is the default standard set for the quality gate as of the moment.
 ![176]

 ##### <div id='3-2-4-4-5'/> 3.2.4.4.5.
 Connect Quality Gate Project